There’s a lot of funny words that get thrown around when it comes to BMX tubing terminology! Here is what they all mean!

 Not to be confused with “swag” or swagger… Swaging is a process that is similar to Extrusion where a die is used to form the shape of the tubing.
 Swaging expands tubing to a wider size through pressure that can give it a tapered look without the machining.
 We find Swaging commonly on tubular chromoly BMX cranks because they’re often a tapered shape that are wider where the arm meets the spindle boss and smaller where the arm meets the pedal boss.

-Alright, so that just about wraps up different terminology used on BMX tubing.
+Alright, so that just about wraps up different BMX tubing terminology used on your bike.
 Let us know if we missed anything in the comments below or if you have any questions!

 Watch more BMX Videos.